ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

-The default values of the connection pool properties can be found in the `sql:PoolOptions` type.
+The default values of the connection pool properties can be found in the documentation of the `sql:PoolOptions` type.

 ### Database operations